thorsten/phpMyFAQ/phpmyfaq/docs/README.txt

 - full support for PostgreSQL databases
 - full support for Sybase databases
 - full support for MS SQL databases
-- experimental support for MySQL 4.1/5.0 databases
+- full support for MySQL 4.1/5.0 databases
 - experimental support for IBM DB2 databases
 - LDAP support as an additional option
 - one entry in various categories